I’ve got another #DeadChuck coming out soon, but in the meantime, I’m taking a little trip back in time.

 If I was confident and optimistic between the ears, I was nervous as hell on the phone.
 He was such a polite guy.
 He really liked my artwork (I had been practicing!), but he wasn’t that hot on my storyline.
 He didn’t like that Fitzpatrick was so acerbic and occasionally physically abusive to others in the strip.
 Maybe this is why I love Pearls Before Swine so much… Stephan Pastis’ Rat is everything I wished I could have figured out Fitzpatrick to be.

 Anyway, Mr. Kennedy asked me if I could rethink my angle.
 Could I do something more like Bloom County?
 A little more political?
+Also, the rat needed eyes (originally his nose was all you could see).
 I said I would try, and thanked him for the call.
 At 26, I didn’t know enough about politics.
 I didn’t exactly “pay attention” in Civics classes, and honestly I wasn’t mature enough to figure out how to seize this opportunity before me.
 Most cartoonists never get more than a form rejection letter, and I was fortunate enough to get a phone call with advice on what I needed to do in order to make the work more marketable.
 I responded with the professional equivalent of making the motorboat sound with your finger and lips.

 Of course, I tried to tweak it, but it was half-hearted.
 The subsequent response from King was a rejection letter, but Mr. Kennedy had written a note in the margins, thanking me for trying.
 After that, I just got the standard rejection letter.
 That was the last time I heard from Mr. Kennedy. *

 So close, and yet so far.